integratenetworks/FortiGate/VPN/Static VTI/readme.md

   npu_flag=00 npu_rgwy=1.0.1.1 npu_lgwy=1.0.0.1 npu_selid=1 dec_npuid=0 enc_npuid=0
 ```

-With Phase 1 and Phase 2 successfully established, confirm the route to the tunnel network has automatically been added to the routing table, run the command get router info routing-table all.
+With Phase 1 and Phase 2 successfully established, confirm the route to the tunnel network has automatically been added to the routing table, run the command **get router info routing-table all**.

 # Useful Commands
 The following are useful commands when troubleshooting FortiGate VPN issues: -